The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 Years of Dividend History: 26

-Vanguard Growth Index Fund Admiral Shares dividend reflects the fund's passive approach: it tracks a broad U.S. large-cap growth index, holding a representative sample of growth-oriented equities rather than actively selecting stocks.
-The current yield is 0.39%, with a trailing annual dividend rate of $0.9962 per share paid quarterly.
-The next ex-dividend date is March 27, 2026.
-With a beta of 1.24, VIGAX moves more than the broader market, making it a better fit for growth-oriented investors than those seeking steady income.
+Vanguard Growth Index Fund Admiral Shares dividend comes from a passively managed fund that tracks a broad U.S. large-cap growth index, holding a representative sample of its benchmark securities.
+The fund currently yields 0.37%, with a trailing annual dividend rate of $1.0139 per share paid quarterly.
+The next ex-dividend date is June 26, 2026.
+VIGAX suits investors prioritizing long-term price appreciation over income, given its beta of 1.229 and a yield well below what dedicated income investors typically seek.

-Vanguard Growth Index Fund Admiral Shares pays out dividends as a pass-through of income generated by its underlying holdings, and the payout ratio is classified as not applicable (fund/ETF).
-Vanguard Growth Index Fund Admiral Shares dividend safety is tied directly to the income produced by its large-cap growth equity portfolio, which skews toward companies reinvesting earnings rather than paying them out.
-The primary pressure on the dividend is that growth-focused companies distribute less income, meaning the fund's distributions can fluctuate year to year as portfolio income rises and falls.
+Vanguard Growth Index Fund Admiral Shares pays out dividends as a passively managed fund, making the payout ratio not applicable (fund/ETF).
+Vanguard Growth Index Fund Admiral Shares dividend safety is structurally tied to the income generated by its underlying large-cap growth holdings, which tend to prioritize reinvestment over distributions.
+The primary risk to the payout is that large-cap growth stocks, by nature, can underperform the broader market in certain periods, which directly compresses the income passed through to shareholders.

 | Period | CAGR | From | To |